oussamahamdaoui/forgJs/README.md

   }); // returns true

 ```
-### oneOf
+### OneOf

-One of checks if the element is in a array
+OneOf checks if the element is in a array
 ```javascript
   const floatRule = new Rule({
     type: 'float',